Skip to main content

 • music

-The music in the game is consistently praised for its energetic, catchy 8-bit chiptune style that perfectly complements the retro pixel art and fast-paced gameplay.
-While some note a limited variety of tracks that loop seamlessly across levels and cutscenes, the soundtrack effectively maintains the game's lively, tongue-in-cheek atmosphere and keeps players engaged throughout.
-Overall, the music is considered a standout feature that enhances the nostalgic and fun experience.
+The game's music is widely praised for its energetic, catchy, and nostalgic 8-bit chiptune style that complements the pixel art and retro aesthetic.
+While some users note a limited variety of tracks and occasional repetitiveness during extended play, the soundtrack consistently enhances the lively, fun atmosphere and keeps players engaged.
+Overall, the music is a standout aspect that many find memorable and motivating.

 • “This makes it a bit hard to tell if there's a specific song based on where you're at in the castle, or if it loops through certain tunes regardless of where you go, as you can rapidly move to different parts of the castle.”

-• “Having put so many hours into lv, I don't think there's that many unique songs to listen to throughout all of that time.”
+• “Having put so many hours into lv, I don't think there are that many unique songs to listen to throughout all of that time.”

 • “As you switch from one level to the next, dying or succeeding, and watching different cutscenes, the music is never interrupted.”